hackerbuddy/CryptoBot-crypto-scrape-mongoDB/scrapeAndPostToMongo/readme.md

-# Some notes About Scraping, Mongo and Python
+# Scraping and dumping into MongoDB with Python

 ## "AllCoinsOneDump" Structure